JBEI/ice/README.txt

 1.4.1.
 Download sources and set up Maven (see below).
 1.4.2.
 Import as Existing Project in Eclipse.
 1.4.3.
 Go to Run-> External Tools->External Tools Configuration and
-       create a new setup.
-Enter your mvn location (/usr/bin/mvn for linux) and the arguments "jetty:run" 1.4.3.1 Select the Environment tab and add a new variable.
+       create a new Program setup.
+Enter your mvn location (/usr/bin/mvn for linux) and the arguments "jetty:run".
+       Use your workspace root as the Working Directory.
+1.4.3.1 Select the Environment tab and add a new variable.
     MAVEN_OPTS: -Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=4000,server=y,suspend=y
 1.4.4.
 Go to Run->Debug Configurations and create a new debug